madhavi091105/mlprojects/README.md

-Student Performance Prediction - Machine Learning Project Project Overview
+Student Performance Prediction - Machine Learning Project

+Project Overview

 This project is an end-to-end Machine Learning pipeline built to predict student academic performance using demographic and educational features.
-The project focuses on data preprocessing, model training, evaluation, and artifact management, following industry-level ML practices.
+The project focuses on data preprocessing model training evaluation artifact managementd

 Deployment is planned as the next phase and is not included in this version.

 Problem Statement

 Given student-related attributes such as:
 Gender
 Parental level of education